xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/1-Implement Microsoft identity/05-Work with users, groups, and roles in custom apps and APIs/02-Exercise-Utilize security groups in custom apps and APIs secured with Microsoft identity.md

 #### Create a product viewer group

-Open a browser and navigate to the [Azure Active Directory admin center](https://aad.portal.azure.com).
+9. Open a browser and navigate to the [Azure Active Directory admin center](https://aad.portal.azure.com).
 Sign in using a **Work or School Account** that has global administrator rights to the tenant.

-Select **Azure Active Directory** in the left-hand navigation.
+10. Select **Azure Active Directory** in the left-hand navigation.

-Select **Groups** in the left-hand navigation.
+11. Select **Manage > Groups** in the left-hand navigation.

-On the **All Groups** page, select **New Group**.
+12. On the **All Groups** page, select **New Group**.
 Create the group with the following information:

 - **Group Type**: Security
 - **Group Name**: Product Viewers